A message from Marilyn Gentry

 What we do

 In the UK, cancer affects one in two people.
-We investigate the causes of cancer and help people to understand what they can do to prevent it.
-We:
+We investigate the causes of cancer and help people to understand what they can do to help prevent it through:

-- FUND scientific research into the links between cancer and lifestyle, particularly diet, weight and physical activity.
+- FUNDING scientific research into the links between cancer and lifestyle, particularly diet, weight and physical activity.

-- ANALYSE all the research in this area from around the world to ensure our message is current and based on the most accurate evidence.
+- ANALYSING all the research in this area from around the world to ensure our message is current and based on the most accurate evidence.

-- GIVE people practical, easy-to-understand advice about how to reduce their risk of cancer.
+- GIVING people practical, easy-to-understand advice about how to reduce their risk of cancer.

-- WORK with governments and decision-makers to influence policy.
+- WORKING with governments and decision-makers to influence policy.

 Why is the CUP so important?

-CUP findings inform our Expert Reports, which give a comprehensive analysis of the worldwide body of evidence on cancer prevention.
+CUP findings inform our Expert Reports, which give a comprehensive analysis of the worldwide body of evidence on the prevention of certain cancers.

 Reports on individual cancers